postech-compsec/postech-compsec.github.io/pages/research.md

 ###### 1. Find vulnerabilites of code using LLMs!
 * Can we learn LLMs to find vulnerability of code and patch the code?
-* You can fill the rest with me!
+* You can suggest the rest to me!
-*

 <!-- TODO: sangdon -->